RichardValerosoUniverse/World-at-35/README.md

 My Triumphs!!!
 My sacrifices have turned water into wine and my imaginations into Paradise.

 "Bravissimus"
-"Veritas"
+"Truth"
-Truth hurts but Myself of mine is the Greatest Killah!
+Veritas hurts & Myself of mine is the Greatest Killah!

-Let us sing the "Run This Town, Cartoon Heroes, This Is The House and Tarzan Boy"! 😂
+Let us sing the "Run This Town, Cartoon Heroes, and Tarzan Boy"! 😂

 #GoodToBeNeverAlone